dungeonsofdifference/sensor-box/README.md

 - **Top:** Title of the Sensor/Mode
 - **Left:** Vertical Menu with an arrow drawn pointing next to the current mode
 - **Center:** Sensor output; alphanumeric for all except the thermal camera

+I know there were a lot of missed opportunities, but I hadn’t used an LCD in any of my projects prior to this.
+I learned a lot about the limitations of the SPI interface, but I was able to get relavent portions to update without flicker.

 ### Rotary Switch